 Make sure there are no extra spaces or lines anywhere in this file.
-(There's a reason why I'm mentioning this over and over.)
-Each of them is interpreted as the J and can break your script.
-J often repeats the last command in AutoCAD; so, if you have problems, check to see what happened just before your script crashed for a clue as to where you may have an extra space or line.
+(There's a reason why I'm script. → often repeats the last command in AutoCAD; so, if you have problems, check to see what happened just before your script crashed for a clue as to where you may have an extra space or line.